aarhusstadsarkiv/flower/architecture.md

-# Elements of a workflow system
+# Elements of a workflow-system
 This applies to a workflow system running on local machines.
 If it is to run in the cloud, additional or more complex elements might be necessary.

 In addition to these basic buildingblocks, elements like an adminUI, clustering-capabilities or advanced permission-controls might be nice to have.